(NONFICTION) RETURN TO HOME PAGE

 This hurt The Wild Bunch.
 They’d steal a payroll, only to find the Pinkertons had recorded and telegraphed every banknote’s serial number – promising rewards for actionable leads – throughout the area.
 So spending that cash risked blowing their cover.

 Cassidy had to think outside the box.
-He reasoned: Our luck will run out, and most likely soon.
+He reasoned thus: Our luck will run out one day, and most likely soon.
 So why not try something radical?
 Like Argentina.

 The Argentinian government was giving – giving! – virgin Patagonian farmland to North American settlers.
 While the German, Italian and Slavic immigrants fueling Argentina’s booming economy were still welcome, norteamericanos – with their proven expertise in transforming wilderness into productive farmland – got Patagonian land gratis.

 Here’s the plan, Butch announced.
-We get free farmland in Argentina.
-The Pinkertons won’t look for us there.
+We get us some free farmland in Argentina.
+The Pinkertons won’t think to look for us there.
 We walk the straight and narrow.
 Then we don’t have the law breathing down our necks.
-And we get rich from farming.
+And we get rich from farming beef.

 Only Harry Longabaugh/The Sundance Kid and Etta Place were in.
 Fine, said Cassidy.
 Then just us three will go. ¡Adios!